sanjay-murmu-au9/interviewPreparation-2025/README.md

 How Would You Handle Index Maintenance in a System with Frequent Writes?
-:- Indexes maintaince could be expensive for frequently write-heavy app; and can slow down for insertion so I would consider reduce the no of indexes or looks for the indexes strategy that support fast write such as partition indexes Or differing indexes in batch jobs;
+:- Indexes maintaince could be expensive for frequently write-heavy app; and can slow down for insertion so I would consider reduce the no of indexes or looks for the indexes strategy that support fast write such as partition indexes Or differing indexes updates in batch jobs;

+# How Do Inverted Indexes Work in Search Engines?